Corporate Compliance & Code of Conduct

 We must protect the assets of UMRC & PH and ensure their authorized and efficient use.
 Theft, carelessness, and waste have a direct impact on the organization’s viability.
 All assets must be used solely for legitimate business purposes.

 - Only use UMRC & PH property for its intended business use, not personal use;

 - Exercise good judgment and care when using supplies, equipment, vehicles, and other property; and

 - Respect copyright and intellectual property laws; or

 - If unable to assess the copyright or intellectual property laws, never copy material and/ or download software.

-Team members are expected to use computers, email, and internet/intranet systems appropriately and according to the established policy and procedure.
-You are not permitted to use the Internet for improper or unlawful activity or download any games or music without prior approval.
+Team members are expected to use computers, company issued phones, email, UMRC & PH social media and internet/intranet systems appropriately and according to the established policies and procedures.
+Use of the Internet for improper or unlawful activity or download any games or music without prior approval is prohibited.

 Internet use can be tracked and how you use your time on the Internet may be monitored.
-You should have no expectation of privacy when you use our computers, email, and internet/intranet system.
-Our organization has the right to sanction or discipline employees who violate the Code of Conduct in a digital, cyber, or other non-face-to-face environment.
-You should be familiar with our Social Media policy and abide by it.
+You should have no expectation of privacy when you use UMRC and/or PH computers, email, equipment, hardware, software, and internet/intranet UMRC & PH haver the right to sanction or discipline team members who violate the Code of Conduct in a digital, cyber, or other non-face-to-face environments.

 - Maintain defined standards for the products and services they provide to us and our residents;